Slangborgh16/llm-coin-flip/experiment.md

 but it also increases the failure rate.
 Notably, the prompt `Flip a weighted coin` with a temperature of 1.5 had a failure rate of 20.19%.
 This means that an additional 253 trials had to be run to make up for the unusable data.

+# Discussion

+I find it interesting that asking GPT to flip a random coin makes the output even more biased.
+I'm not sure why this happens.
+When it comes to the high failure rates at high temperatures, maybe an improved system prompt would reduce the failure rate at the expense of using more tokens.

+An expansion of this experiment would be to let GPT see its previous output.
+Would it try to balance the number of heads and tails it outputs?
+With a large number of trials, including all previous output would likely exceed the context window of the model.
+Perhaps a better idea would be to send only the N most recent outputs.
+The value of N could be a new parameter to play around with, too.

 ---